nathan-kennedy/new-mac-setup/README.md

 ## Features

-- **Idempotent**: Run the script multiple times without causing unwanted side effects.
-- **Error Handling**: Detects and logs errors to ensure a smooth setup process.
 - **Automated Installation**: Automates the installation of essential tools, utilities, and applications to get you up and running quickly.
 - **Customizable**: Easily add or remove applications to suit your needs.
+- **Error Handling**: Detects and logs errors to ensure a smooth setup process.
+- **Idempotence**: Run the script multiple times without causing unwanted side effects.

 ## Getting Started